< >

 ~

-3rd part of a Trilogie for the Freiheitsplatz,
+3rd part of a Trilogy* for the Freiheitsplatz, (*part 2: here, part 1: here)

 commissioned by Wir*_ eine Grenzerfahrung // Schauspielhaus Graz